truenas/documentation/content/SCALE/SCALETutorials/Apps/StableApps/_index.md

 The **stable** train populates the application catalog with the official applications.
 The **Discover** screen shows the **stable** train applications by default.

-Applications in the **stable** catalog are added and maintained by iXsystems, and are intended to expand system functionality far beyond what is typically expected from a NAS.
+Applications in the **stable** catalog are added and maintained by iXsystems and are intended to expand system functionality far beyond what is typically expected from a NAS.
 Some apps replace deprecated services or functionality previously built into SCALE.

-The tutorials in this section for commonly-used **stable** train catalog.
+The tutorials in this section are for the commonly-used **stable** train catalog.

 For information on adding to or changing the train for the apps catalog, see [Managing App Trains]({{< relref "UsingTrains.md" >}}).